xaur/decred-news/journal-template.md

 { hint: new pieces of infrastructure or updates from existing: VSPs, exchanges, wallets, OTC desks, payment processors. use bullets or paragraphs, whatever looks best }

 { check https://github.com/decred/dcrwebapi/commits/master for changes to the VSP list }

+{ check https://github.com/decred/dcrwebapi/pulls for new VSPs }

+{ check #services for news }

 { check https://github.com/decred/dcrweb/commits/master to detect added/removed services }